Discover the work of Charles Rennie Mackintosh

 Set high on a hill, overlooking the River Clyde, sits The Hill House, universally regarded as Charles Rennie Mackintosh’s finest domestic creation.
 If you have a passion for design and architecture, you will love The Hill House.
 Working to a commission from publishing magnate Walter Blackie, the celebrated architect and his artist wife Margaret MacDonald created almost everything to see here, from the building itself to its furniture and textiles.

-Perfectly restored, much of the house looks almost exactly as it did in 1904 and encompasses a visually arresting mix of Arts and Crafts, Art Nouveau, Scottish Baronial and Japonisme architecture and design – making for exquisite viewing.
+Perfectly restored, much of the house looks almost exactly as it did in 1904 and encompasses a visually arresting mix of Arts and Crafts, Art Nouveau, Scottish Baronial and Japonisme architecture and design, making for exquisite viewing.
 Look out for the ‘Glasgow rose’, which can be found all through the house, one of the classic emblems associated with Mackintosh.
 Don’t miss Margaret Macdonald’s sensual ‘sleeping princess’ gesso panel above the drawing room fireplace.

 Mackintosh Club

-If The Hill House is one of Mackintosh’s most famous buildings, less well known is Mackintosh Club in Helensburgh.
+If The Hill House is one of Mackintosh’s most famous buildings, less well known is the Mackintosh Club in Helensburgh.
 It was designed in 1894 by a young Mackintosh, then only 25, and was his first complete commission.
-This hidden gem was only recently re-discovered by Nicola and Bruce Jamieson from the architect firm Pure Green Space.
+This hidden gem was only recently rediscovered by Nicola and Bruce Jamieson from the architectural firm Pure Green Space.
 The upper floor, previously a billiard and committee room for the Helensburgh and Gareloch Conservative Association, had lain empty since the early 1970s.
 It is now reopened as a gallery and arts venue that celebrates the 'Glasgow Four' – Mackintosh, Herbert MacNair and artists Margaret and Frances MacDonald - with both permanent and visiting exhibitions.
-It’s thought that Mackintosh Club was possibly a prototype for Mackintosh's designs for the famous studios in Glasgow School of Art.
+It’s thought that the Mackintosh Club was possibly a prototype for Mackintosh's designs for the famous studios in the Glasgow School of Art.

-There are other architectural gems in Helensburgh too.
+There are other architectural gems in Helensburgh, too.
 The Helensburgh Architectural Trail is a great way to discover them.
 It covers 25 buildings across the town centre, dating from 1853 to 2015.
 You could also to a take a trip to the nearby village of Kilcreggan.
 It’s thought to have the largest concentration of Alexander ‘Greek’ Thomson-attributed architecture outside Glasgow.